Sophiaamsden/Superstore_Dashboard/README.md

 View the live dashboard on Tableau Public: https://public.tableau.com/app/profile/sophia.amsden/viz/Superstore_17617992428400/Superstore

+A detailed written analysis of the dashboard is available in `Superstore_Dashboard_Analysis.md`.

 # Objective

 The goal of this project is to help business users quickly understand: